KoolKevin/Sicurezza_informazione_learning_repo/go_cryptography/tidbits.md

 11. What's an IV?
 An IV, or initialization vector, is a random value that is used to initialize a block cipher.
 It is used to ensure that the same plaintext always encrypts to a different ciphertext.
 Without an IV, the same plaintext would always encrypt to the same ciphertext which is a big security vulnerability.

+12. RSA is relatively slow.
+Because of this, it is not commonly used to directly encrypt user data.
+More often, RSA is used to **transmit shared keys for symmetric-key cryptography**, as it does in TLS/HTTPS.

+13. At the end of the day, p, q, tot and d should all be kept secret, there's no reason to share anything other than (n, e).